All Episodes

 When doctors are forced to work for limited wages determined by the government, artificial compassion.

-Yeah, we're gonna get even with the doctors because they've been making too much money off the sick as it is.
+Yeah, we're going to get even with the doctors because they've been making too much money off the sick as it is.

 Artificial compassion is eventually going to lead us.